paulranum11/SPLiT-Seq_demultiplexing/README.md

 # Getting Started
 Download this git repository .zip file or clone this repository using `git clone`.
 The downloaded directory will contain three (Round1, Round2, and Round3) barcode files as well as a small example dataset derrived from the 100_CNS_nuclei dataset GEO accession: GSM3017260 (SRR6750041).
 The full sized datasets can be downloaded from the following European Nucleotide Archive address https://www.ebi.ac.uk/ena/data/view/SRR6750041

-The executable file is called `splitseqdemultiplex.sh` it is written in for bash and can be called using `bash splitseqdemultiplex.sh (options)`
+The executable file is called `splitseqdemultiplex.sh` it is written in bash and can be called using `bash splitseqdemultiplex.sh (options)`

 # Options
 -n | --numcores # specifies the number of cores you would like to use to parallelize your run.